 Looking for a laid-back oceanside experience?
 You’ll find it at Pompano Beach, an often-overlooked gem set on Florida’s Atlantic coast.
 Set 35 miles north of Miami, Pompano Beach is known as the “Heart of the Gold Coast”—and it’s got plenty to give its noisier neighbors a run for their money.

 Ready for some retail therapy?
-Give your wallet a workout at the upscale Pompano Beach Fishing Village.
-It’s literally steps away from the beach, and it’s full of great places to shop and dine.
-The perfect place to end your day.
+Give your wallet a workout at the upscale Pompano Beach Fishing Village, steps away from the beach.
+Full of great places to shop and dine, it’s the perfect place to end your day.

 Want a vacation setting that offers both natural beauty and first-class dining options?
 You’ll find it at Dania Beach.
 This award-winning Blue Wave Beach makes the perfect choice for visitors who want the best of both worlds—and plenty of room to stretch out in.

 Head for the city’s surf action hub at Dania Beach Ocean Park.
 Spread out your towel and soak up the sun on the beautiful white sands.
-Dive into the salty surf, then hunker down in one of the beach’s oceanside tiki huts to chill out.
+Dive into the salty surf, then hunker down in one of the oceanside tiki huts to chill out on Dania Beach.